nephio-project/docs/content/en/docs/guides/install-guides/_index.md

 ```

 ### Kick Off an Installation on VM
-The below commands make assumptions of GitHub path, GitHub branch/tag, username, K8s context, etc. See the table of variables below to change installation parameters and make changes to commands as needed.
+The commands below use default values for the GitHub path, GitHub branch/tag, username, K8s context, etc. See the table of variables below for information on how to set custom installation parameters and make changes to commands as you need to.

 **Kind Cluster**